When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: The Three Categories of Unseen Languages

 \subsection{Hard}

-The last category of the hard unseen language is perhaps the most interesting one, as these languages are very hard to process.
-All available large-scale language models are outperformed by non-contextual baselines as well as by monolingual language models trained from scratch on the available raw data.
-At the same time, \mlmtuning over the available raw data has a minimal impact on performance.
+The last category of the hard unseen language is perhaps the most interesting one, as these languages are very hard to process. \draftreplace{All available large-scale language models are}{\mbert is} outperformed by non-contextual baselines as well as by monolingual language models trained from scratch on the available raw data.
+At the same time, \mlmtuning on the available raw data has a minimal impact on performance.

 Uyghur, a Turkic language with about 10-15 million speakers in central Asia, is a prime example of a hard language for current models.
-In our experiments, outlined in Table~\ref{tab:uighur}, the non-contextual baseline outperforms all contextual variants, both monolingual and multilingual, in the POS tagging task.
-The monolingual UyghurBert achieves the best dependency parsing results with a LAS of 77, more than 5 points higher than \mbert, with similar trends for NER.
-Uyghur is also the only case where \mbert with \mlmtuning does not improve over the unadapted \mbert on dependency parsing.
+In our experiments, outlined in Table~\ref{tab:hard_summary}, the non-contextual baseline outperforms all contextual variants, both monolingual and multilingual, in all the tasks with up to 20 points difference compared to \mbert for parsing.
+Additionally, the monolingual UyghurBERT trained on only 105K sentences outperforms \mbert even after \mlmtuning.

-We attribute this discrepancy to script differences: Uyghur uses the Perso-Arabic script, when the other Turkic languages that were part of \mbert pre-training use either the Latin (e.g. Turkish) or the Cyrillic script (e.g. Kazakh).
+We attribute this discrepancy to script differences: Uyghur uses the Perso-Arabic script, when the other Turkic languages that were part of \mbert pretraining use either the Latin (e.g. Turkish) or the Cyrillic script (e.g. Kazakh).

 Sorani Kurdish (also known as Central Kurdish) is a similarly hard language, mainly spoken in Iraqi Kurdistan by around 8 million speakers, which uses the Sorani alphabet, a variant of the Arabic script.
-We can solely evaluate on the NER task, where the non-contextual baseline is the best model, achieving a 81.3 F1-score.
-The SoraniBert that we trained reaches 80.6 F1-score, while \mbert gets 70.4 F1-score. \mlmtuning on 380K sentences of Sorani texts improves \mbert performance to 75.6 F-score, but it is still lagging behind the baseline.
+We can solely evaluate on the NER task, \draftreplace{where the non-contextual baseline is the best model, achieving a 81.3 F1-score.
+The SoraniBert that we trained reaches 80.6 F1-score, while \mbert gets 70.4 F1-score.}{where the non-contextual baseline and the monolingual SoraniBERT perform similarly around 80.5 F1-score outperforming significantly \mbert which only reaches 70.4 in F1-score.} \mlmtuning on 380K sentences of Sorani texts improves \mbert performance to 75.6 F1-score, but it is still lagging behind the baseline.
+Our results in Sindhi follow the same pattern.
+The non-contextual baseline achieves a 51.4 F1-score outperforming with a large margin our language models (a monolingual SindhiBERT achieves an F1-score of 45.2, and \mbert is worse at 42.3).